Dog Bloated Stomach Home Remedy

 Symptoms of a Stomach Upset in Dogs includes;

 If your dog is vomiting it’s important to seek advice.
 A mild case of a stomach upset in dogs should only last a day or two.
 If your dog is seeming listless or is not their normal bouncy self, and is accompanied by symptoms of a stomach upset in dogs, a check-up from your local vet may be warranted.
 Persistent vomiting can be a sign of a more serious condition.

 Pumpkin for Dog Upset Stomach

 Pumpkin has also been known to help a mild case of a dog stomach upset.
-Pumpkin for a upset tummy has been noted with many professionals to help ease diarrhoea.
+Pumpkin for an upset tummy has been noted by many professionals to help ease diarrhoea.
 The American Kennel Club suggests adding one to four tablespoons of cooked or raw pumpkin to your dog’s diet, but as a recommendation, it’s advised to add only a little to start with.
 Pumpkin for a upset stomach in dogs introduces a large amount of fibre into the diet to help stop diarrhoea.

 Like with any new addition to your dog’s diet, start slowly.
 Adding pumpkin for a dog’s upset stomach could escalate the problem if you feed too much.

 If you have a golden oldie who is experiencing a senior dog’s upset stomach, it’s highly recommended to book in for a check-up.
 Senior dogs can develop sensitive issues due to their age, and it’s always best to rule out any underlying issues that could be causing upset stomachs.